 Best Great Lakes Cruise Companies

-If a cruise includes one of the Great Lakes, only, it most typically would be Lake Ontario, with a cruise starting or ending here, then sailing past the Thousand Islands in Canada, and onto the St. Lawrence River.
+If a cruise includes only one of the Great Lakes, that lake is most typically Lake Ontario, with a cruise starting or ending here, then sailing past the Thousand Islands in Canada, and onto the St. Lawrence River.
 (The St. Lawrence River stems northeast off the Great Lakes, passing Montreal and Quebec City.)

 Viking Expeditions Cruises